Policy Changes — Effective Immediately for Spring 2020 Housing

 - Residents are not permitted to remove the screens from their residence hall room, apartment, or common area windows.
 Screens can be easily damaged by removal and residents will be responsible for replacement or repair costs of damaged or missing screens.
 There will be an automatic fine of $25 if any screen is found removed from a window.
 The cost for screen replacement is $100, which will be charged to the resident’s account.
 If a resident finds a window screen to be missing they should submit a work order to have them replaced.
 Additionally, windows should only be used as a point of exit of a unit in the case of emergency purposes only.

 Wireless internet access is readily available throughout Student Housing for those with Wi-Fi connecting devices.
-Please see the Wireless Devices Policy for further information on allowed devices for connection in Student Housing.
 For information on or issues with connectivity to our wireless network, please visit the UAS IT Helpdesk or call (907) 796-6400.